Latest News Editor's Choice

 by Staff reporter

-The High Court has issued a default judgment ordering Econet Wireless (Pvt) Ltd, the private company through which Econet Wireless Zimbabwe founder Strive Masiyiwa holds a 38% stake, to release crucial documents related to the transfer of over two million Class A shares promised to eight former senior employees nearly a decade ago.
+The High Court has issued a default judgment ordering Econet Wireless (Pvt) Ltd to release the relevant documents related to the transfer of over two million shares promised to eight former employees nearly a decade ago.

-However, the workers claim that Econet Wireless (Pvt) Ltd failed to transfer the shares as promised, and to date, they have not received the required share certificates or proof of ownership.
-The company has since claimed that the shares were bought back in 2017, but Musasa and his colleagues dispute this assertion, arguing that no such buyback transaction took place, and no records or documents supporting this claim have been provided.
+However, the workers claim that Econet Wireless (Pvt) Ltd failed to transfer the shares as promised, and to date, they say they have not received the required share certificates or proof of ownership.
+The company claims that the shares were bought from the retrenched employees back in 2017, but Musasa and his colleagues dispute this assertion, arguing that no such buyback transaction took place, and no records or documents supporting this claim have been provided.

-In his application to the court, Musasa raised several concerns, including the failure to transfer the shares, the delayed issuance of share certificates, contradictory claims regarding the alleged buyback, and the lack of documents to support the buyback transaction.
+In his application to the court, Musasa claims that the company failed to transfer the shares, delayed issuing the share certificates.
+He alleges it gave contradictory claims regarding the alleged buyback and that there has been a lack of documents to support the buyback transaction.
 The workers argued that they were entitled to the transfer of shares as stipulated in the Deed of Settlement, and the failure to provide the necessary documentation amounted to a breach of contract.

 The court's analysis concluded that the workers had established their right to the transfer of shares and documentation under the settlement agreement.
 Justice Mambara noted that the corporate confusion between Econet Wireless Zimbabwe Ltd and Econet Wireless (Pvt) Ltd - two separate legal entities - further complicated the case, especially as the publicly-traded Econet Wireless Zimbabwe claimed to have bought back the shares issued by the private entity, Econet Wireless (Pvt) Ltd.